 There are hundreds of activities that scouts of all ages take part in every week.
-Some of them do have specific rules and guidelines to follow, such as needing a permit holder to lead them or to ensure that an external provider meets certain requirements.
+Some do have specific rules and guidelines to follow, such as needing a permit holder to lead them or to ensure that an external provider meets certain requirements.
 Contrary to what you may have heard there are very few banned activities. and you don’t need a signed piece of paper for most things!

 As a starting point take a look at the A to Z of Activities – designed to take you to all the information you need to run certain activities, or perhaps inspire you to try something new.
 Our Active Support Units (click on logos on the right) can help with training and / or obtaining permits to help you to deliver some of the more practical skills.
 Whilst we hope it is not needed do check that relevant insurance is in place.

 Information about the use of minibuses and trailers (and local Cambridgeshire Groups who have them available for hire) can be found in the Minibus and Trailer FAQ

 Global activities and events are an important part of scouting and comes in many forms, from an environmental game on a section night through to travel around the world.